ekraka/TS-GAN/README.md

 For more information, please refer [here](https://aip.scitation.org/doi/10.1063/5.0055094) to our publication.

 ### Note form developer
 This is an updated version of the TS-GAN.
-Here, I am including the Atomic Simulation Environment (ASE) and the newest version of Tensorflow (2.12) to speed up the code.
+Here, I am including the Atomic Simulation Environment (ASE) and the newest version of Tensorflow (2.12) to speed up the prediction code.

 ### Prerequisites:
 * Python 3.9.16